leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

 As in the previous example, the shape and proportions of the arrangement can now be tweaked.

-To turn all instanced geometry into real objects, select the icosphere and :menuselection:`Object --> Apply --> Make Instances Real`, :kbd:`Ctrl-A`.
+To turn all instanced geometry into real objects, select the icosphere and :ref:`bpy.ops.object.duplicates_make_real`.
 To make the icosphere and the tentacle a single object, make sure they are all selected and go to :menuselection:`Object --> Join`, :kbd:`Ctrl-J`.